Launched your WordPress site successfully?

 1. Website Backup- the Very Basic yet Most Crucial

 Website backup is probably the most crucial task that you should keep doing on a regular basis.
 Websites generate huge chunks of data every day and each one of them is important.
-From posting a new content to installing a new WordPress plugin you don’t know when your site might crash and you lose your data.
+From posting new content to installing a new WordPress plugin you don’t know when your site might crash and you lose your data.

 Would you like when you post a blog today and after a week, you cannot find it anywhere on your site?